Intermountain Healthcare members now have access to manage their health on their mobile device with the new "My Health" app.

 Medical insurance protects our health and ensures we can afford services in the event of an emergency.
 But without learning how to be better healthcare consumers, we’ll continue to be shocked by expensive medical bills and premium increases year-over-year.

-For more tips on how to save on healthcare, please contact your Stratus.hr Benefits or HR expert.
+For more tips on how to save on healthcare, please contact your certified HR expert.
+Not a current Stratus HR client?
+Book a free consultation and our team will contact you shortly.